 It is essential to ensure that employees have enough time to finish their work without rushing.
 You can achieve this by setting realistic meeting deadlines and allocating adequate resources.

 The work environment can have a significant impact on employee productivity.
 If the environment is not comfortable or safe, it can lead to absenteeism and accidents.
 In addition, a poor work environment can lead to poor morale and job satisfaction.

 Many factors contribute to a good working environment, such as lighting, temperature, noise levels, and air quality.
 Ensuring the work environment is comfortable and safe for all employees is essential.

 You must adequately organise the company's activity to achieve its goals.
 Work organisation includes the planning, coordinating and controlling of the company's activities.

-The organisation of work must take into account the resources of the company, such as B. its human, financial and material resources.
-In addition, the organisation of work must take into account the environment of the company, such as B. the competitive and regulatory environment.
+The work organisation must take into account the resources of the company, such as its human, financial and material resources.
+In addition, the work organisation must take into account the environment of the company, such as B. the competitive and regulatory environment.

 It is important to review and update work organisation to remain efficient regularly.
 In addition, the work organisation must be flexible to adapt to changes in the company's resources or environment.

 A sustainable work organisation can adapt to environmental changes and still function effectively.
 Some of the tips for achieving a sustainable work organisation are as follows: